kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 When a IngressClass resource has this annotation set to `"true"`, new Ingress resource without a class specified will be assigned this default class.

+### nginx.ingress.kubernetes.io/configuration-snippet

+Type: Annotation

+Example: `nginx.ingress.kubernetes.io/configuration-snippet: "  more_set_headers \"Request-Id: $req_id\";\nmore_set_headers \"Example: 42\";\n"`

+Used on: Ingress

+With use of this annotation someone can add additional configuration to the
+Nginx location as mentioned in example above.
+`configuration-snippet` annotation is disabled by default since version 1.9.0. `allow-snippet-annotations.` has to be explicitly enabled to use this annotation.
+Enabling it can be dangerous in multi-tenant cluster, as it can lead people with otherwise limited permissions being able to retrieve all secrets in the cluster.

 ### kubernetes.io/ingress.class (deprecated)

 Type: Annotation